freedomofpress/securedrop/docs/ossec_alerts.rst

 (mainly /etc/postfix/main.cf) on the *Monitor Server* in order to get alerts to work.
-You can consult `Postfix's official documentation <http://www.postfix.org/documentation.html>`__ for help, although we've described some common scenarios in the :ref:`troubleshooting section <Troubleshooting>` of this document.
+You can consult `Postfix's official documentation <http://www.postfix.org/documentation.html>`__ for help, although we've described some common scenarios in the :ref:`troubleshooting section <troubleshooting_ossec>` of this document.

 If you have your GPG public key handy, copy it to install\_files/ansible-base and then specify the filename in the